H’seven

 “Yes.
 Has the record been edited?”

 “No, sir.
-Validation and parallel routine confirmed it’s raw feed.
 The corruption we’re seeing is sunfade.”

 “The trainee?”